meilisearch/documentation/guides/advanced_guides/settings.md

   }'
 ```

-Suppose you have an e-commerce dataset.
-For an index that contains information about shoes, you decide to create synonyms for `black sneakers` and `black tennis shoes`.
-By doing so, if you search either one or the other terms, the same results will be displayed.
+By doing so, if you search either one or the other terms, the **same results** will be displayed.

 ## Stop words